Linaro/lava/doc/v2/development.rst

 Developer access to django shell
 ================================

-Default configurations use a side-effect of the logging behaviour to restrict access to the ``lava-server manage`` operations which typical Django apps expose through the ``manage.py`` interface.
+Default configurations use a side-effect of the logging behavior to restrict access to the ``lava-server manage`` operations which typical Django apps expose through the ``manage.py`` interface.
 This is because ``lava-server manage shell`` provides read-write access to the